christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 active (running)
 ```

-This verifies the web interface used by the SOC analyst.
+This validates the web interface used by the analyst.

 ---

-## 📡 Check Filebeat
+## Check Filebeat

 ```bash
 sudo systemctl status filebeat